Home » Recipes » Desserts » How to Make Krumkake

 3. Pre-heat your krumkake iron.

 4. Drop by spoonful onto a krumkake iron.
-(I used about 2 teaspoons, but you may have to experiment with the right amount to fill your iron.)
+(We use about 2 teaspoons, but you may have to experiment with the right amount to fill your iron.)

 5. You may need to press down on the iron a bit if your iron does not have a clamp.
 You want the cookie to be fairly thin to roll.